redmed666/mal6raph/README.md

 ```

 Please, note that you need to configure first your neo4j database (just go to the webpage and enter your new password which is the same that the one in config.json)

+Go to http://localhost:8080 and upload your samples.
+To find similar functions between a sample and the ones in the db, go to http://localhost:8080/sample/\<sha256Sample\>

 ## TODO